Steranko history of comics book 2

 - Quicksilver, a noble king of speed

-- Wonderboy, the kid with superstrength from another planet
+- Wonderboy, the kid with superstrength

-- Paul Bunyan and his blue ox representing the folklore department
+- Paul Bunyan and his blue ox representing

-- Merlin the Magcian with miraculous power, inherited
+- Merlin the Magician with miraculous power,

-from his ancestor in King Arthur's court
+inherited from his ancestor in King Arthur's court

 some new characters also appeared in a new magazine